Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 Over/Under Insights

-- Boise State and its opponents have gone over the current 47.5-point total in four of nine games this season.
+- Boise State and its opponents have gone over the current 48.5-point total in four of nine games this season.

-- Wyoming's games have gone over 47.5 points in four of eight chances this season.
+- Wyoming's games have gone over 48.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 53.4, is 5.9 points above Friday's over/under.

-- The 42.2 combined points per game that these two squads have allowed this season are 5.3 fewer than the 47.5 total in this contest.
+- The two teams combine to average 53.4 points per game, 4.9 more than the total in this contest.

+- These two squads combine to surrender 42.2 points per game, 6.3 fewer than this contest's over/under.

-- The Broncos and their opponents have scored an average of 59.4 points per game in 2021, 11.9 more than Friday's total.
+- Broncos games this season feature an average total of 59.4 points, a number 10.9 points higher than Friday's over/under.

-- In 2021, games involving the Cowboys have averaged a total of 46.7 points, 0.8 fewer than this game's set over/under.
+- The 46.7 PPG average total in Cowboys games this season is 1.8 points fewer than this game's over/under.

 Boise State Stats and Trends

-- In Boise State's nine games this season, it has six wins against the spread.

-- The Broncos covered the spread in their only game when favored by 14 points or more.
+- This season, the Broncos won ATS in their only game as a favorite of 14 points or more.

-- Boise State's games this year have gone over the total in only two out of nine opportunities (22.2%).
+- Boise State's games this year have hit the over two times in nine opportunities (22.2%).

-- When Boise State puts up more than 21.3 points, it is 6-1 against the spread and 5-2 overall.
+- Boise State is 6-1 against the spread and 5-2 overall in games when it records more than 21.3 points.

-- When Boise State churns out more than 324.8 yards, the team is 4-2 against the spread and 4-2 overall.
+- Boise State is 4-2 against the spread and 4-2 overall when the team churns out over 324.8 yards.

-- The Broncos have 11 turnovers this season, equal to the number of takeaways for the Cowboys.
+- This year, the Broncos have turned the ball over 11 times, while the Cowboys have forced 11.

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.